dwrobel/flatcam/README.md

 - updated the function for the project context menu 'Generate CNC' menu entry (Action) to use the modernized function FlatCAMObj.FlatCAMGeometry.on_generatecnc_button_click()
 - when linked, the grid snap on Y will copy the value in grid snap on X in real time
 - in Gerber aperture table now the values are displayed in the current units set in FlatCAM
+- added shortcut key 'J' (jump to location) in Editors and added an icon to the dialog popup window

 13.02.2019